How Medicare prescription drug coverage would change under U.S. Senate Democrats’ bill - NewsBreak

 - A Trump administration drug rebate rule that was supposed to go into effect in 2027 would be repealed.

-Correction: An earlier version of this report misstated requirements for the Low Income Subsidy Program.

-The post How Medicare prescription drug coverage would change under U.S. Senate Democrats’ bill appeared first on Kansas Reflector .
+The post How Medicare prescription drug coverage would change under U.S. Senate Democrats’ bill appeared first on Florida Phoenix .

 Comments / 0